gustavozonta/pics-jobs-css-grid/README.md

 <p align="start">
 The project was made to develop the skills with CSS </p>

-## 🔖 Layout

-You can see the laytout throught [THIS LINK](https://www.figma.com/file/I7EUPFFzpBD4ByLLapKOQh/Stage-03---Formul%C3%A1rio-intermedi%C3%A1rio-(Copy)?node-id=3%3A4&t=vTWfivBjeW51MsnM-0). necessary has the [Figma] account (https://figma.com) to access.

 ## :memo: License

 This project is above the MIT license.